 “This song was first performed live at the Gaumont State Cinema, Kilburn on 15 December 1977, albeit without synthesizers and only a portion of the lyrics.
 This can be seen in the DVD At Kilburn 1977 + Live at the Coliseum.
 Despite that being the first performance, this song had its roots in jams in the band’s 1976 concerts, most notably at Maple Leaf Gardens, Toronto on 21 October 1976, drummer Keith Moon’s last North American appearance with The Who, where the band played a very early version of the song with Townshend on vocals.

 “A promotional video was filmed on 9 May 1978 for The Kids Are Alright documentary about The Who.
 The original intent was to have The Who simply mime to the single version’s backing track with Roger Daltrey adding live vocals, but a decision was made to also re-record the guitars, backing vocals, drums, and piano.
 Only John Entwistle’s bass and the synthesizer backing remained intact from the original version.”

 The Who, “Who Are You” live performance (1977):

 The Who, “Who Are You” album version (1978):

-The Who, “Who Are You” alternative take from The Kids Are Alright (1978):
+The Who, “Who Are You” promotional video for The Kids Are Alright (1978):